naturalis/mebioda/doc/week3/w3p5/README.md

 page!
 The important part is that it is unique across the entire world, which URLs automatically are.)

-> Exercise 3: for the predicate 'Leaf Complexity', what is its URL?
+> Exercise 3: in the trait data for your model plant, look for the predicate 'Leaf Complexity'.
+> What is its URL?
 What ontology does it come from?

 ### Objects